 - Charmed: With all the demons, ghosts, sorcerors, evil priestesses, alchemists, elves, trolls, banshees, and general baddies inhabiting the world (and underworld), it's expected for at least a few to be able to manipulate fire.
 Demons are often shown throwing streams or balls of fire at the sisters.
 Some demons can even teleport by turning into fire or flames.
 In one particular arc, Phoebe basically has an unborn devil brewing in her stomach and she temporarily gains the ability to throw blue fire.
 Also, in the eighth season, Christy, an agent of the Big Bads, had the ability of pyrokinesis, the ability to create fire.

-- Stargate SG-1 references how flames are typically associated with demonic influence in human mythology and suggests it's due to the influence of the Ancients keeping the Ori at bay.
+- Stargate SG-1 references how flames are typically associated with demonic influence in human mythology and suggests it's due to the influence of the Ancients keeping the Ori — who use fire as a symbol the same way Christianity uses crosses — at bay.

-- In one episode of The Outer Limits Revival, a group of scientists enter the mind of a patient who has bad memories of his dad trying to make him kill his girlfriend.
+- In one episode of The Outer Limits (1995) Revival, "Mind Over Matter", a group of scientists enter the mind of a patient who has bad memories of his dad trying to make him kill his girlfriend.
 The dad is surrounded by flames, along with everything else, while screaming at him.

 - Twin Peaks had it as Arc Words: "Fire, walk with me".